 To protect our patients, visitors and staff from COVID-19, Roswell Park is limiting visitors in both the hospital and ambulatory/outpatient areas.

-- All patients and visitors will be screened for symptoms and recent travel at the front entrance of the hospital.
+- All patients and visitors are screened for symptoms and recent travel at the front entrance of the hospital.

 - No one who is sick or suspected or confirmed to have COVID-19 may visit.

-- No one may visit who is currently under quarantine per the New York State order that requires a 2-week mandatory quarantine for those who return to New York State on or after June 25, 2020, from states with high community spread of COVID-19.
-For the current list of states currently included, please click here to visit the New York State website.
+- No one may visit who has returned within the last 14 days from one of the restricted states under the New York State Travel Advisory.
+The list of states changes frequently.
+For more information and the list of states currently included, please click here to visit the New York State website.

 - Patients and visitors are required to wear masks and should practice scrupulous hand hygiene.